-Virginia D. Lang is a veteran management consultant who has worked in the corporate sector and the nonprofit community as an adviser on all aspects of community affairs for almost 30 years.
+Virginia D. Lang is a veteran management consultant who has worked in the corporate sector and the nonprofit community as an adviser on all aspects of community affairs for over 30 years.
 Ginny has served as an expert coach, trainer, facilitator and consultant to an impressive array of nonprofit organizations and is an accomplished speaker and teacher.

 Lang Consulting specializes in planning, training and development for nonprofit organizations and helps nonprofit professionals and board members develop their leadership skills in the areas of communication, fundraising, outreach, board/ staff development and volunteer management.

-Ginny works nationally with nonprofits and individual private clients; In Bellingham, WA, she is a member of Exploration Academy’s Council of Advocates, the Vista Advisory Committee for the Opportunity Council, and she leads business and nonprofit workshops at Whatcom Community College.
+Ginny works nationally with nonprofits and individual private clients; In Bellingham, WA, she is has been a member of Exploration Academy’s Council of Advocates, the Vista Advisory Committee for the Opportunity Council, and she leads business and nonprofit workshops at Whatcom Community College.
 Ginny is a trainer with the Washington Nonprofits Training Institute and has served on the Steering Committee for the Whatcom Council of Nonprofits.
-She is also a Licensed Desire Map Facilitator.
+She is a Licensed Desire Map Facilitator.

 That’s my official bio above and here’s the rest of the story: I grew up in Norwalk, CT and St. Thomas, USVI, went to school in Ohio, in England, and then in Houston, where I lived for almost 3 decades.
 Moved to Fort Smith AR for 4 years and then to Bellingham, WA in 2008.
 My husband is the fabulous metalsmith and master jeweler, Frank Goss (http://www.frankgossgoldsmith.com).
 Our family has always included a variety of spoiled dogs and cats and sometimes squirrels.
 (Yeah, another story for another time.)